 - Former Chair, U.S. Council for International Business, Information, Communications and Technology Policy Committee

-- Named by The Legal 500 US a "recommended lawyer" in Telecom and Broadcast Regulatory and Transactional Law and a "leading lawyer" in Telecom and Broadcast Regulatory Law
+- Recognized by The Legal 500 US in Telecom and Broadcast: Regulatory and Transactional Law (2020-2022) and a “leading lawyer” in Telecom and Broadcast Regulatory Law

 - ITU Silver Medal in recognition of outstanding contributions to the work of the ITU